Searching for a source of difference in Gaussian graphical models: Simulation studies

-\section{Simulation study}
+\subsection{Simulation study 1}

-To study the finite sample behavior of $\hat{D}_G$, we considered a randomly generated graph, shown in Figure~\ref{fig:SimulationStudy}, consisting of 100 nodes grouped in 37 cliques (the largest clique containing 15 nodes).
+To study the finite sample behavior of $\hat{D}_G$, we considered a randomly generated graph $G$ consisting of 100 nodes grouped in 37 cliques (the largest clique containing 15 nodes).
+The code to reproduce all numerical experiments, as well as real data analysis featured in Section \ref{rd}, is available at \texttt{https://github.com/veradjordjilovic/Seed-set}.
+A plot of the graph is shown in Figure \ref{fig:SimulationStudy} in Appendix.
+The minimal seed set was set to $D=\left\{2,5\right\}.$ In the chosen graph, the graphical seed set does not coincide with the minimal seed set since there is no separator in $G$ that separates a node number 17 from $D$.
+We thus have $D_G=\left\{2,5,17\right\}$.

+We will work in the Gaussian setting.
 We set the parameters of the first, i.e. control, condition in the following way.
 The means of 100 variables were drawn randomly from a normal distribution centered at $0.5$ (standard deviation 1).
-The matrix with all off-diagonal elements equal to 0.4 and all diagonal elements equal to 1 was modified so that its inverse has zeros corresponding to the missing edges of $G$.
+The covariance matrix was obtained by starting from a matrix with all off-diagonal elements equal to 0.4 and all diagonal elements equal to 1 and modifying it so that its inverse has zeros corresponding to the missing edges of $G$.
+For the second or the perturbed condition, we considered { perturbations that alter the means of the two seed set variables linearly.
+In particular, the means were multiplied by $\lambda$ that varied in the range $\left\{1.2, 1.25, \ldots, 1.6, 1.65\right\}.$} {The variance of seed set variables was also manipulated and decreased by 50\%.
+We held the sample size fixed and equal for the two conditions: $n_1 = n_2 = 50$.
+For each $\lambda,$ we generated 1000 pairs of samples. }

-For the second or post-intervention condition, we considered four different scenarios: one with no intervention, corresponding to the global null hypothesis, and three scenarios with interventions of different strength.
-Namely, the minimal seed set was set to $D=\left\{2,5\right\}$, and in the post-intervention distribution the mean of the targeted variables was multiplied by a constant $\lambda\in \left\{1.1,1.3,1.7\right\}$ corresponding to a mild, moderate, and strong intervention, respectively.
-The variance of the two seed set variables was also manipulated: it was decreased by 50\% in the post-intervention distribution.
-In this setting, the graphical seed set does not coincide with the minimal seed set since there is no separator in $G$ that separates node 17 from $D$.
-We thus have $D_G=\left\{2,5,17\right\}$.

-We assume that the considered intervention affects directly only the targeted variables, and leaves the mechanism underlying the conditional distribution of the remaining variables unaltered.
-As a consequence, the intervention indirectly affects the marginal distributions of $(X_1, \ldots,X_{100})^\top$.
-This is illustrated by Figure \ref{vcmat} that compares the parameters associated to the first ten variables, i.e., $X_1,\ldots, X_{10},$ before and after the intervention.
-Since all marginal univariate distributions differ between the two conditions, and so do all marginal clique distributions, univariate marginal approaches would correctly conclude that the condition under study affects all considered variables.
+{ Note that this perturbation affecting $X_2$ and $X_5$, indirectly affected all the marginal distributions of $(X_1, \ldots,X_{100})^\top$.
+For an illustration of this effect, see Figure~\ref{vcmat}, Appendix, that compares the parameters associated to the first ten variables, i.e., $X_1,\ldots, X_{10},$ in the first and in the second condition for $\lambda = 1.7$.}